Now that you have settled in Finland and begun your studies, congratulations!

 WHEN ASKED ABOUT FINNISH WORK CULTURE IN THE SURVEY, SOME OF THE INTERNATIONAL STUDENTS DESCRIBED FINNISH WORK CULTURE IN THE FOLLOWING WAY:

-“In Finland, people are way more approachable, and the organizational structure is not as strict (despite the possible existing hierarchy).
+“In Finland, people are way more approachable, and the organizational structure is more relaxed (despite the possible existing hierarchy).
 There’s also this practical yet trustworthy atmosphere.
 People are well-grounded and respectful in their exchanges”.

 “People here are very laid back about work.
 Work is not their whole life.
 This has good and bad”.

-“The work balance ratio is, in my opinion, one of the biggest differences; Finland does a great job providing their workers a good schedule and possibilities on choosing how to do a job (Office work).”
+“The work balance ratio is one of the biggest differences; Finland does a great job providing their workers a good schedule and possibilities on choosing how to do a job (Office work).

 “Finland has a much better work culture than my home country, such as the flexibility of the working hours.”.